DivergentClouds/metasubleq/readme.txt

  For example:
   !include name path/to/file

- Macros from that file can then be accessed as name.macro
+ Macros and global variables from that file can then be accessed as name.macro or name.variable

  Includes may not be accessed directly outside of the file that included them Names may not conflict